Presidential Teaching Fellow

 “Philosophy of Science in Newton’s General Scholium.”
 Forthcoming in Isaac Newton’s General Scholium to the Principia: Science, Religion, and Metaphysics, edited by Steffen Ducheyne, Scott Mandelbrote, and Stephen Snobelen.

 “Laws of Nature and the Divine Order of Things: Descartes and Newton on Truth in Natural Philosophy.”
-In press and forthcoming in Laws of Nature: Metaphysics and Philosophy of Science (Oxford University Press), edited by Walter Ott and Lydia Patton.
+In Laws of Nature (Oxford University Press, July 2018), edited by Walter Ott and Lydia Patton, pp. 42-61.

 “Kant and Newton on the A Priori Necessity of Geometry.”
 Studies in History and Philosophy of Science (September 2013) 44/3: 438-447.